The tourism levy is 4% of the purchase price of accommodation.

 - Accommodation Host: an operator that sells, offers for sale or otherwise provides temporary accommodation of a residential unit in Alberta.

-Accommodation excluded or exempt from the tourism levy
+Exemptions from tourism levy

-The levy does not apply to:
+Tourism levy does not apply to:

-- licensed supportive living accommodation
+- licensed supportive living accommodation,

 How to register